-We purchased a set of dog trimmers on online and trimmed Mindy’s nails.
-She wasn’t a huge fan about it, but knew that she would get a treat afterward.
+We purchased a set of dog trimmers online and trimmed Mindy’s nails.
+She wasn’t a huge fan of it but knew that she would get a treat afterward.
 We used these guillotine trimmers and they made it so easy to trim her nails without making her bleed.

 Getting Along With Others

-No one wants a dog that doesn’t get along with other dogs.
+No one wants a dog that doesn’t get along with other dogs or animals.
 This is why it’s so important to socialize your pet with other pets by getting them involved with doggie daycare or a dog park.

 Training Your Black Pug